How are breast lumps evaluated?

-- mammogram (www.radiologyinfo.org/en/info.cfm?pg=mammo): Mammography is a type of x-ray examination used to examine the breasts.
+- mammogram (www.radiologyinfo.org/en/info.cfm?pg=mammo): Mammography uses low dose x-rays to examine the breasts.
 This type of imaging involves exposing the breasts to a small amount of ionizing radiation to obtain pictures of the inside of the breasts.
 See the Safety page (www.radiologyinfo.org/en/safety/) for more information about x-rays.

-- breast ultrasound (www.radiologyinfo.org/en/info.cfm?pg=breastus): Breast ultrasound is a type of imaging that uses sound waves to create pictures of the inside of the breasts.
+- breast ultrasound (www.radiologyinfo.org/en/info.cfm?pg=breastus): Breast ultrasound uses sound waves to create pictures of the inside of the breasts.
 Breast ultrasound can capture images of areas of the breast that may be difficult to see with mammography.
-It can also help to determine whether a breast lump is a solid mass or a cyst.
+It can also help to determine whether a breast lump is solid or fluid.

 If a lump is proven to be benign by its appearance on these exams, no further steps may need to be taken.
 Your doctor may want to monitor the area at future visits to check if the breast lump has changed, grown or gone away.